Guillermo Patricio Kelly

 Guillermo Patricio Kelly (b.
-Avellaneda, Buenos Aires, Argentina, 1921 – d.
+Avellaneda, Buenos Aires, Argentina, 29 July 1921 – d.
 Buenos Aires, July 1, 2005) was a politician and activist, the leader of the Nationalist Liberation Alliance (ALN) of Argentina from 1953 to 1955.
 He led the party to drop its former antisemitism.
 Arrested after the military coup in 1955, Kelly escaped and fled the country.
 He later returned to Argentina and became active again, this time in left-wing politics.

 Leader of the ALN

 Kelly sought to move the ALN from its antisemitic past.
-He met with Israel's ambassador to Argentina, Dr. Arie Kubovy, and told him that the ALN had forsworn anti-semitism.
+He met with Israel's ambassador to Argentina, Dr. Arie Kubovy, and told him that the ALN had forsworn antisemitism.
 In 1954, antisemitism was dropped from the party platform.